SchrodingersGat/KiBoM/README.md

 * C2 -> "+production"
 * R1 -> ""

-If the script is run with the flag *--revision production* then C2 and R1 will be loaded If the script is run without the *--revision* flag, then C1 and R1 will be loaded
+If the script is run with the flag *--revision production* then C2 and R1 will be loaded.

+If the script is run without the *--revision production* flag, then C1 and R1 will be loaded

 ### Regular Expression Matching

-KiBoM features two types of regex matching : "Include" and "Exclude" (each of these are specified within the prefrences (.ini) file).
+KiBoM features two types of regex matching : "Include" and "Exclude" (each of these are specified within the prefrences (bom.ini) file).

-If the user wishes to include ONLY parts that match one-of-many regular expressions, these can be specifed in REGEX_INCLUDE section of the .ini file
+If the user wishes to include ONLY parts that match one-of-many regular expressions, these can be specifed in REGEX_INCLUDE section of the bom.ini file

-If the user wishes to exclude components based on one-of-many regular expressions, these are specified in the REGEX_EXCLUDE section of the .ini file
+If the user wishes to exclude components based on one-of-many regular expressions, these are specified in the REGEX_EXCLUDE section of the bom.ini file

-(Refer to the default .ini file for examples)
+(Refer to the default bom.ini file for examples)

 ### Multiple File Outputs
 Multiple BoM output formats are supported: